Sitecore/Mvp.Selections.Api/src/Mvp.Selections.Client/README.md

 ﻿# Sitecore MVP Selections API Client

-## :cd: Installation

-Package as a Nuget by running

-`dotnet pack -c Release -p:NuspecFile=Mvp.Selections.Client.nuspec`

-Add a Local Nuget repository to your Nuget.config

-`<add key="Local" value="C:\Code\Local Nuget" />`

-Add the Mvp.Selections.Client to your project.

 ## :arrow_forward: Usage
 Provide the configuration through an environment variable such as `MvpSelectionsApiClient__BaseAddress: ${MVP_SELECTIONS_API}` or by